-Learn why eggs are such an amazing first food for babies (especially baby led weaning), how to serve them, and recipe ideas that are adult and baby- friendly!
+Learn why eggs are such an amazing first food for babies (especially for baby led weaning) and how to serve them in ways that are adult and baby- friendly!

 Why Eggs Are A Great First Food For Babies

 Eggs are such a nutritional powerhouse.
 They're called out as a specific first food in the 0-2 years recommendations by the Dietary Guidelines Advisory Committee.
 Eggs are a great source of protein, and they contain essential nutrients like B vitamins (B12, biotin, riboflavin, pantothenic acid), vitamin D, selenium and iodine, which are all important nutrients for supporting baby's growth and development.

 Where eggs really shine is choline.
 Choline is an essential nutrient for brain development that most Americans (about 90%!) are lacking.
 Eggs are one of the best food sources of choline, so it's important to include them frequently for both pregnant and nursing moms as well as babies and kids.